michaelnaps/four/readme.md

 ___

-### Imprinting Temporal-dynamics on to a Grid
+### Imprinting Temporal-dynamics onto a Grid

-In this quick example I have imprinted the motion of the duffing oscillator (as begun from a single set point) on to a grid.
+In this quick example I have imprinted the motion of the duffing oscillator (as begun from a single set point) onto a grid.
 Each space can be made *visible* of *invisible* dependent on whether the point is present in that cell.
 That is,

 $$
     c_{i,j} = \begin{cases}